codinglabsong/twitter-emoji-reaction-coach-lora-end2end/README.md

 - **LoRA Training** – fine-tune `roberta-base` with LoRA adapters on the 20-class TweetEval emoji dataset.
 - **Hugging Face Integration** – scripts can push the resulting model to the Hugging Face Hub.
-- **Evaluation Metrics** – accuracy, macro‑F1 and top‑3 accuracy via `compute_metrics`.
+- **Logging & Experiment Tracking** – accuracy, macro‑F1 and top‑3 accuracy via `compute_metrics`.
 Tracked using Weights & Biases.
 - **Inference Pipeline** – predict the most likely emojis for new text from the command line.
 - **Gradio App** - ready for deployment and hosted on [Huggingface Spaces](https://huggingface.co/spaces/codinglabsong/twitter-emoji-reaction-coach-lora)
+- **Reproduciblility** - simple, reproducible training workflows with flexible configurations.
+- **Data Preprocessing** - tokenization and relabeling
 - **Developer Tools** - tests and developer tools such as ruff and black

 ## Installation